What is fasting glucose?

 What does it mean if fasting glucose is outside the optimal range?

-If fasting glucose trends higher than optimal, it may suggest your body is finding it harder to manage energy from food efficiently.
-Low readings may occur after intense activity or fasting for too long.
-Regular monitoring helps you understand your unique pattern and make small, targeted lifestyle adjustments.
+If fasting glucose trends higher than optimal, it may suggest your body is finding it harder to manage energy efficiently between meals.
+Lower readings can occur after intense physical activity or fasting for too long, and results may also be interpreted differently during a glucose fasting blood test in pregnancy, where targets are more specific.
+Regular monitoring helps you understand your personal pattern and make small, targeted lifestyle adjustments over time.

 How can I support healthy fasting glucose levels?